 What we will do

 Everyone is welcome at our events, members and non members - see Upcoming Events for more information.
-We take a break over August, then are back with a full day at Langcliffe on Saturday 22 September - see event entries.
+Our next event is on Saturday 23 March in the lovely village of Askrigg.
+All welcome - see event entries.

 There are many ways to Support our Charity and be a Friend of the Dales, to help keep the Dales special and vibrant for years to come.